loreanvictor/reactive-javascript/flattening.md

 ```
 `c` has a new value every time `a` or `b` have new values, and this new value is calculated by re-evaluating the observable expression that is defining `c`.
 However, in our previous, erroneous case, the observable `b` is dependent on changes _every time_ the source observable has a new value, as the dependency is described using an expression within the observable expression itself.
 The limit to identifiers defined outside of the current context ensures that dependencies are stable and don't change with each re-evaluation of the observable expression.

-An exception to this would be chain-flattening:
+An exception to this rule would be chain-flattening:
 ```js
 // What we want to do:
 // start a new timer whenever some button is clicked,